 A seminal work in economics, this book will walk you through, in easy-to-read layman’s terms, the logic of various economic policies, from War to Rent Control, with the “One Lesson” applied.
 This is a must-read for understanding the universal economic principle of opportunity cost.

-YNAB (“You Need a Budget”) is hands-down the best budgeting software available today.
-The others in the market (mint, personal capital, etc) are great tools for seeing your overall financial picture, but they are not true budgeting solutions.
-YNAB uses the age-old “envelope” strategy and gives every dollar a job, every month.
-They also have an excellent educational platform to help you learn how to budget.
+YNAB (“You Need a Budget”) is, hands down, the best budgeting software available today.
+The others in the market (mint, personal capital, etc.) are great tools for seeing your overall financial picture, but they are not true budgeting solutions.
+YNAB uses the age-old “envelope” strategy, but with upgraded tech, and gives every dollar a job, every month.
+The best part is their excellent educational platform to help you learn how to budget.